cpjobling/eglm03-textbook/_build/07/5/systransf.md

 $\mathbf{T}$ will be formed by concatenation of the corresponding eigenvectors of $\mathbf{A}$ in the same order.

--   In Lecture 16 we showed how we could determine the solution to a state equation in normal (diagonal form).
+-   In [Section 7.3](../3/tr4ss) we showed how we could determine the solution to a state equation in normal (diagonal form).

 -   Here we have demonstrated how to use the eignenvalues and